aaron873/Pacman-In-AI/README.md

 # Pacman-In-AI

 ## Steps to run program
-1. Clone our project repository
+1. Clone our project repository (Unless already you already have the zip folder)
    > git clone --recursive https://github.com/aaron873/Pacman-In-AI.git
 2. Install Python 3.6.5 or any newer version
 3. Installing PyBrain, the Reinforcement Learning Library we implemented